cornell-zhang/catalyst2018/lab2/README.md

 #### Part 2.A Develop Move-and-Stop Behavior
-In this section, you will have to write a program that makes the robot keep moving forward until it hits an obstacle, in which case it will stop.
-The code shown in Figure 8 below, contains a possible starting point for your program.
+In this section, you will need to write a program that makes the robot continue to move forward until it hits an obstacle, in which case it will stop.
+The code shown in Figure 11 below contains a possible starting point for your program.
 Be sure to use your wooden testing block when working on this section.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/MoveAndStopTemplateCode.png" width="700">